elliot-g/simple-swing-connect-four/README.md

 # Simple Swing Connect Four
 This a very simple connect four game written in Java Swing.
-It comprises of only one file with one class.
+It comprises of only one file (aside from the save file, ConnectFourSave.ser) with one class.

 # Installation
 - Note: The main class is 'ConnectFour'.